shuckster/eslint-plugin-big-number-rules/README.md

 // 0 = down (floor)
 ```

-`BigNumber` configures its rounding-mode by setting an option in its constructor.
+`bignumber.js` configures its rounding-mode by setting an option in its constructor.
 The plugin can't perform a replacement in this case, but it will warn you about it:

 ```
 big-number-rules/rounding